Makes nuclear energy realistically overpowered. Also makes solar panels realistically worse, because solar panels have had it too good for too long.

 Remove productivity from uranium fuel cells and reprocessing.
 It makes the energy and weight math easier.
 This removes the theoretical uranium efficiency gains that productivity would allow, but with realistic energy values this would be overkill in any case.

 Greatly reduce the fissile material cost of atomic bombs to 4 U-235 and 2 U-238, but also add Rocket as an ingredient.
 If Plutonium Breeding is active, then they can also be made with 4 U-238 and 2 Pu-239.
 These values are roughly based on the content of the Davy Crockett's W54 warhead, which is closest to that shown in game (minus the absence of radiation damage).
+Also reduce weight of atomic bomb to be equal to the combined weight of its ingredients.
+As this mod is focused on nuclear power, and not weapons, there is a setting to disable these changes for easier compatibility with weapon-focused mods.

 This mod makes no changes to portable fission cores and "nuclear fuel", as no plausible analysis can be made of such items.